rameshy777/fabzero/mdfiles/3D-printer.md

 ![3D Printer](/images/3D-printer.jpg)

-# We had a   look   Next we had a  look  at 3D printers(Additive).
-Which is a single material printer. i.e fused filament deposit,  uv curable which is a stereo lethography polimerisation.
+## We had a   look   at 3D printers(Additive).
+Which is a single material printer. i.e fused filament deposit,  uv curable is a stereo lethography polimerisation.

  Injective 3D printer-STRATASYS which can support two materials. special nozzle full colour is an   additional feature.